China Central Television: Organization

-China Central Television, as a component of the CMG, falls under the supervision of the National Radio and Television Administration which is in turn subordinate to the State Council of the People's Republic of China.
-A vice minister of the State Council serves as chairman of CCTV, which has relationships with regional television stations run by local governments, which must reserve up to two channels for the national broadcaster.
+China Central Television, as a component of the China Media Group (CMG), falls under the supervision of the National Radio and Television Administration which is in turn subordinate to the CCP's Central Publicity Department.
 The organization is considered one of the "big three" state media outlets in China, along with the People's Daily and Xinhua News Agency.

 Management

-The current president of CCTV is Shen Haixiong, who was appointed in February 2018.
+The current president of CCTV is Shen Haixiong, who was appointed in February 2018, and also appointed as a deputy head of the CCP's Central Publicity Department.

 Programs

 CCTV produces its own news broadcasts three times a day and is the country's most powerful and prolific television program producer.
 Its thirty-minute evening news, Xinwen Lianbo ("CCTV Network News" or "CCTV Tonight", 新闻联播), goes on air daily at 7:00 pm Beijing time.
 All local stations are required to carry CCTV's news broadcast.
 An internal CCTV survey indicates that nearly 500 million people countrywide regularly watch this program.

-Focus, first introduced in 1994, is a popular CCTV show which regularly exposes the wrongdoings of local officials, which attracts serious attention from higher levels of government.
-It also exposes the Chinese government's response to charges of corruption.
+Focus Report (jiaodian fangtan), first introduced in 1994, was a popular CCTV show which regularly exposes the wrongdoings of local officials, which attracts serious attention from higher levels of government.
+It also exposed the Chinese government's response to charges of corruption.
+In 1998, Premier Zhu Rongji praised the program as an important tool of media supervision (yulun jiandu).

 The CCTV New Year's Gala (中国中央电视台春节联欢晚会)—a yearly special program for the Chinese New Year—is the most-watched CCTV show.

 In 2003, CCTV launched its first 24-hour news channel, initially available to cable viewers.